toumorokoshi/deepmerge/docs/guide.rst

 it's recommended to choose your own strategies, deepmerge does provided some preconfigured mergers for a common situations:

-* deepmerge.always_merger: always try to merge. in the case of mismatches, the value from the second object overrides the first o ne.
+* deepmerge.always_merger: always try to merge. in the case of mismatches, the value from the second object overrides the first one.
 * deepmerge.merge_or_raise: try to merge, raise an exception if an unmergable situation is encountered.
 * deepmerge.conservative_merger: similar to always_merger, but in the case of a conflict, use the existing value.